-• completion of nonclinical laboratory tests and animal studies according to Good Laboratory Practices, or GLPs, and applicable requirements for the humane use of laboratory animals or other applicable regulations;

-- preparation of clinical trial material in accordance with Good Manufacturing Practices, or GMPs; - submission to the FDA of an application for an Investigational New Drug, or IND application, which must become effective before human clinical trials may begin; - approval by an institutional review board, or IRB, reviewing each clinical site before each clinical trial may be initiated; - performance of adequate and well-controlled human clinical trials according to Good Clinical Practices, or GCPs and any additional requirements for the protection of human research subjects and their health information, to establish the safety, purity, potency, and efficacy, of the proposed drug or biological product for its intended use; - submission to the FDA of New Drug Application, or NDA, or Biologics License Application, or BLA, for marketing approval that includes substantive evidence of safety, purity, potency, and efficacy from results of nonclinical testing and clinical trials; - satisfactory completion of an FDA inspection prior to NDA or BLA approval of the manufacturing facility or facilities where the drug or biological product is produced to assess compliance with GMPs, to assure that the facilities, methods and controls are adequate to preserve the biological product's identity, strength, quality and purity; - potential FDA audit of the nonclinical and clinical study sites that generated the data in support of the NDA or BLA; - potential FDA Advisory Committee meeting to elicit expert input on critical issues and including a vote by external committee members: - · FDA review and approval, or licensure, of the NDA or BLA, and payment of associated user fees, when applicable; and - compliance with any post approval requirements, including the potential requirement to implement a Risk Evaluation and Mitigation Strategies, or REMS, and the potential requirement to conduct post approval studies.
+- completion of non-clinical laboratory tests and animal studies according to Good Laboratory Practices, or GLPs, and applicable requirements for the humane use of laboratory animals or other applicable regulations; - preparation of clinical trial material in accordance with Good Manufacturing Practices ("GMPs"); - submission to the FDA of an application for an Investigational New Drug ("IND application"), which must become effective before human clinical trials may begin; - approval by an institutional review board ("IRB") reviewing each clinical site before each clinical trial may be initiated; - performance of adequate and well-controlled human clinical trials according to Good Clinical Practices ("GCPs") and any additional requirements for the protection of human research subjects and their health information, to establish the safety, purity, potency, and efficacy, of the proposed drug or biological product for its intended use; - submission to the FDA of New Drug Application ("NDA) or Biologics License Application ("BLA") for marketing approval that includes substantive evidence of safety, purity, potency, and efficacy from results of non-clinical testing and clinical trials; - satisfactory completion of an FDA inspection prior to NDA or BLA approval of the manufacturing facility or facilities where the drug or biological product is produced to assess compliance with GMPs, to assure that the facilities, methods and controls are adequate to preserve the biological product's identity, strength, quality and purity; - potential FDA audit of the non-clinical and clinical study sites that generated the data in support of the NDA or BLA; - potential FDA Advisory Committee meeting to elicit expert input on critical issues and including a vote by external committee members; - FDA review and approval, or licensure, of the NDA or BLA, and payment of associated user fees, when applicable; and - compliance with any post approval requirements, including the potential requirement to implement a Risk Evaluation and Mitigation Strategies ("REMS") and the potential requirement to conduct post approval studies.

-Before testing any drug or biological product candidate in humans, the product candidate enters the preclinical testing stage.
-Nonclinical tests include laboratory evaluations of product chemistry, pharmacology, toxicity and formulation, as well as animal studies to assess the potential safety and activity of the product candidate.
-The conduct of the nonclinical tests must comply with federal regulations and requirements including GLPs.
+Before testing any drug or biological product candidate in humans, the product candidate enters the non-clinical testing stage.
+Non-clinical tests include laboratory evaluations of product chemistry, pharmacology, toxicity and formulation, as well as animal studies to assess the potential safety and activity of the product candidate.
+The conduct of the non-clinical tests must comply with federal regulations and requirements including GLPs.

-The clinical study sponsor must submit the results of the nonclinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
-Some nonclinical testing typically continues after the IND is submitted.
+The clinical study sponsor must submit the results of the non-clinical tests, together with manufacturing information, analytical data, any available clinical data or literature and a proposed clinical protocol, to the FDA as part of the IND.
+Some non-clinical testing typically continues after the IND is submitted.
 An IND is an exemption from the FDCA that allows an unapproved product to be shipped in interstate commerce for use in an investigational clinical trial and a request for FDA authorization to administer an investigational product to humans.
 The IND automatically becomes effective 30 days after receipt by the FDA, unless the FDA requests certain changes to a protocol before the trial can begin, or the FDA places the clinical trial on a clinical hold within that 30-day time period.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns and lift the clinical hold before the clinical trial can begin.
 The FDA may also impose clinical holds on a drug or biological product candidate at any time before or during clinical trials due to safety concerns or non-compliance.
 If the FDA imposes a clinical hold, trials may not recommence without FDA authorization and then only under terms authorized by the FDA.